 To further its goal of operating safely, Landstar conducts background checks on new owner-operators and requires them to go through a rigorous orientation.
 Landstar also says that it expects all third-party contractors to meet stringent requirements.
 As a result of these actions, the company states that it has a 99 percent accident-claim-free delivery rate.

-Can You Pursue Compensation from Landstar?
+How Can You Pursue Compensation from Landstar?

-Over the past 10 years, courts have routinely ruled that when companies dictate the type of trucks drivers have to use, mandate specific training, and pressure drivers to conform to a schedule, those drivers aren't independent contractors, but employees.
+Courts have routinely ruled that when companies dictate the type of trucks drivers have to use, mandate specific training, and pressure drivers to conform to a schedule, those drivers aren't independent contractors, but employees.
 Since companies share liability for the conduct of their employees, if an employer-employee relationship is determined to have existed, then the company is on the hook for any crashes that their drivers cause.

 At Grossman Law Offices, our attorneys have been litigating truck accident cases for nearly 3 decades.
 We've dealt with cases involving negligent contractors, and have been able to help our clients hold the larger parent company who contracted out the job accountable for their role in the incident.
 To learn more about how we can be of assistance to you, call us now for a free consultation at (855) 326-0000 (toll free).